Deer Hunting Regulations

 Upon retrieval, the deer is considered to be in your possession.
 The hunter must:

-- Immediately fill out the Harvest Report that is part of your license or permit (or a Harvest Report card) with the exception of the Confirmation Number (a number automatically assigned by the system which replaces the metal possession seal).
+- Immediately fill out the Harvest Report that is part of your license or permit (or a Harvest Report card found on Deer Hunting Zone Map (PDF)) with the exception of the Confirmation Number (a number automatically assigned by the system which replaces the metal possession seal).
 Leave the Harvest Report attached to the license.
 The Harvest Report is not used as a tag.
 See item 2 below for tagging details.

-- Each deer must have a tag affixed to the carcass bearing the hunter’s CID, both the date and zone of harvest, antler points and confirmation number, if applicable.
-Make your own tag or use the Deer Harvest Report Card on
+- Hunters are required to tag all deer upon harvest and before transporting the deer.
+The tag must include the hunter’s CID, both the date and zone of harvest, antler points and confirmation number, if applicable.
+Make your own tag or use the Deer Harvest Report Card on Deer Hunting Zone Map (PDF).

 - Report your harvest via the Automated Harvest Reporting System (by phone or Internet as printed on every hunting license and permit) by 8 p.m. during the Fall Bow Season or by 7 p.m. for all other seasons.
-If unable to access the Automated Harvest Reporting System by the designated time, the deer shall be reported immediately by telephone to the nearest Fish and Wildlife Law Enforcement office.
+If unable to access the Automated Harvest Reporting System by the designated time, the deer shall be reported immediately by telephone to the nearest Fish and Wildlife Law Enforcement office (see Law Enforcement Regional Offices for Law Enforcement listings).
 The hunter must continue to attempt accessing the Automated Harvest Report System until they receive a Confirmation Number for that deer.

 When regulations allow taking multiple deer, hunting may resume after each deer is reported and a Confirmation Number assigned.